 She went to college determined to achieve, got her exams, went on to university and accomplished a degree in Education with qualified teachers status, with Mathematics as her main subject.
 She knew that if she could do it then anyone that wants to could.

-As she went into the education system, she felt more and more tied that she couldn’t give the time to parents and students that wanted it and this eventually made her look at starting her own practice.
+As she went into the education system, she felt more and more tied and she couldn’t give the time to parents and students that wanted it.
+This eventually made her look at starting her own practice.
 Teachers around her didn’t seem to care that she cared so much about a child and their achievement.
 Some attitudes were simply – ‘well they will never achieve anything so why bother’.
-This she did not like, but don’t get us wrong their were teachers that were on the same wave length as her and cared deeply, so….
+This she did not like, but don’t get us wrong there were teachers that were on the same wave length as her and cared deeply, so….

 She has now seen many students go on to achieve things they never thought possible.
 Although the methods she uses can go deep they are done with the greatest respect and love to the student.
 ‘Clear the blocks to learning and give the child the opportunities they deserve’.
 So now Emma has the solution she wants to share it with you.

 Clearing the blocks to learning is a crucial part of achieving in school but is untaught by schools.
 This is not their fault, it is simply the fact that they were not taught to think this far outside of the box.
 Emma’s journey through school would have been much easier had this teaching been in place.

 Emma enjoys meeting with parents and working with children and loves to celebrate with both child and parent their achievements when they come through us.